Transparent Emissions Calculations (TEC) Toolkit.

 The Data Validation component runs Datalog rules to detect violations of conditions according to ECFO.

-3. Add a new command exec check CUSTOM_NAME in the “validate” file
+in the “validate” file